-Workforce members and students who engage in the prohibited behavior of dating violence, domestic violence, sexual assault or stalking under MD Anderson Institutional Policy ADM0285, Sexual Harassment and Sexual Misconduct Prevention Policy (best viewed in Chrome) are subject to disciplinary action.
-Possible sanctions may include termination, expulsion, suspension, probation, demotion, issuance of a Notice, Final Notice, reprimand, bar from premises and issuance of other learning activities.
-Disciplinary action proceedings that may take place pursuant to this policy will be conducted in accordance with MD Anderson Institutional Policies ACA0059, Termination of Employment of a Faculty Member Policy, ADM0256, Corrective Action Policy and ACA1264, The School of Health Professions Conduct and Discipline Policy (all best viewed in Chrome).
+Disciplinary action proceedings that may take place pursuant to thse policies will be conducted in accordance with MD Anderson Institutional Policies ACA0059, Termination of Employment of a Faculty Member Policy, ADM0256, Corrective Action Policy and ACA1264, The School of Health Professions Conduct and Discipline Policy.

 UT Police may issue a No Contact Order, if deemed appropriate.
-If it is determined that such order has been violated, appropriate sanctions may be imposed to the individual found responsible for violating the No Contact Order.
+If it's determined that such order has been violated, appropriate sanctions may be imposed to the individual found responsible for violating the No Contact Order.

-8. Range of Protective Measures Available to a Complainant Alleging Misconduct
+7. Range of Protective and Supportive Measures Available